-The other day I said I couldn’t live on milkshakes alone.
-But that didn’t necessarily mean I wasn’t going to try.
+I always say I couldn’t live on milkshakes alone.
+But that doesn’t necessarily mean I don’t want to try sometimes.
 Trust me, I do try.
 It just only works for so long before I actually start craving things like kale.
 Weird, right?
-So, how am I justifying this most recent one?
+So, how am I justifying this most recent milkshake?
 Well, pumpkin is healthy, right?
 Plus, there’s calcium, so there.
 And it’s totally seasonal, which means you can only enjoy it for so long and you better get it in while you can.
 I am clearly the queen of logic and justification.

 But really, it would have been weird if I didn’t do this one.
 What do I love?
 Pumpkin.
 What else?
 Milkshakes.
 Thank you very much.
 These pumpkin pie milkshakes with caramel drizzle are really, really easy to make, too, so there truly are no excuses.
 Unless you don’t like pumpkin.
 And, in that case, goodbye (just kidding, I sometimes post about other ingredients, too… after autumn ends).

-While the melting action was going on, I put the ice cream, milk, pumpkin, cinnamon, nutmeg, and 3 of the graham crackers into my blender.
+And while the caramels were melting, I put the ice cream, milk, pumpkin puree, cinnamon, nutmeg, and three graham crackers into my blender and pureed until smooth.

 Then I poured the pumpkin pie milkshake into the glasses.
 And drizzled some of that caramel goodness on top.

-And found myself actually grateful for the chill in the air as I gulped it right up.
+And found myself actually grateful for the chill in the air as I gulped it right down.
 Sure, a milkshake is perhaps best on a hot summer day, but when you make them in delicious fall flavors, they can take you right through autumn.
 What am I even saying?
 I’m just as excited to make a holiday-style peppermint milkshake.
 Not to mention, eggnog, gingerbread, you get the point.
 Seasonal milkshakes make me SO happy.

 I’m not going to lie… This tasted EXACTLY like pumpkin pie.
 Right down to the graham cracker crust and caramel drizzle on top.
-I’m kind of sort of in love with it.
+I think I’m in love with it.
 Even if I did have to drink it while snuggled under a fleece blanket.

 These are the kinds of things that make the departure of summer worth it.
 That and tall Cole Haan boots with Nike soles and cardigans that feel like cashmere (but aren’t because I can’t afford that).

 Here’s to everything that makes fall worth it.
-Including the perfect excuse to get cuddled up on the couch with a good book, fuzzy socks, and one of these suckers.
+Including the perfect excuse to get cuddled up on the couch with a good book, fuzzy socks, and a pumpkin pie milkshake.

 What makes fall worth it to you?